 - 2.K.1 Students must not receive a failing grade ("F") or an unsatisfactory ("U") citizenship mark without having exhausted all means of communication (i.e. phone calls, notes sent home, use of the social worker for home visits, and email) with parents first to address any academic or behavioral deficiencies.
-If the student is passing two weeks prior to the end of the quarter, such remedies will not need to be addressed. - 2.K.2 At each mid-quarter the student information system must be current.
+If the student is passing two weeks prior to the end of the semester, such remedies will not need to be addressed. - 2.K.2 At each mid-semester the student information system must be current.
 Schools will develop a process to issue progress reports for those who are unable to access the student information system. - 2.K.3 Progress reports may include suggestions for parental assistance for the child. - 2.K.4 When parents file a concern with a teacher, the teacher has 48 hours or within two duty days to provide a response to the parent regarding the concern. - 2.K.5 Teachers shall provide students and families with the following information at the beginning of every school year/semester: Course outlines/syllabi for secondary students; letter of introduction for elementary school students.
 The letter of introduction must contain behavioral and academic expectations.
-The course syllabus must contain skills that students will be expected to acquire and behavioral/attendance expectations, as well parental expectations to assist their child in meeting success. - 2.K.6 Teachers shall maintain a file documenting parent/guardians have received the above documents.
+The course syllabus must contain skills that students will be expected to acquire and behavioral/attendance expectations, as well as parental expectations to assist their child in meeting success.